Jump to:

 What will the survey cost?

 The cost of a survey is a product of the amount of time it will take to research the property, undertake the inspection and write the report.
-This is in turn a product of the property’s age, construction type and the extent to which it has been altered.
+This is in turn a product of the property’s age, construction type, condition and the extent to which it has been altered.
 For these reasons, I quote for each survey on an individual basis.
 However, my Pricing page gives an indication of the typical range of costs for each survey type.

 Can I discuss the survey report with you?